Nesterovsky District

 Nesterovsky District (Не́стеровский райо́н) is an administrative district (raion), one of the fifteen in Kaliningrad Oblast, Russia.
 As a municipal division, it is incorporated as Nesterovsky Municipal District.
 It is located in the southeast of the oblast and borders with Krasnoznamensky District in the north, Marijampolė County to the east in Lithuania, Warmia-Masuria in the south in Poland and with Gusevsky and Ozyorsky Districts in the west.
 The area of the district is 1062 km2.
 Its administrative center is the town of Nesterov.
 Population: 17,250 (2002 Census); The population of Nesterov accounts for 28.3% of the district's total population.

 Border crossings

-In Nesterov, there is a border railway station to Lithuania on the line from Kaliningrad to Moscow.
-In Chernyshevskoye, an important border crossing point on the principal road connecting Kaliningrad to Moscow is located.
+Chernyshevskoye railway station is an important border railway station to Lithuania on the line from Kaliningrad to Moscow through Lithuania and Belarus.
+In Chernyshevskoye, an important border crossing point on the principal road connecting Kaliningrad to Moscow, is located.

 Miscellaneous

 Near the settlement of Yasnaya Polyana, the former stable of the Trakehner horse breed is located, as well as a museum for the breed.